Swofty-Developments/SwoftyDB/README.md

 **[JavaDoc 1.0.0](https://swofty-developments.github.io/SwoftyDB/)**

-Simple, but fast way to store raw key + value pairs!
+Simple way to store MongoDB-like "documents", with every document having a key, and a list of key + value pairs.

 ## Table of contents